Akmonistion

 Akmonistion is an extinct genus of cartilaginous fish that lived in the Early Carboniferous.
 The genus contains a single species, A. zangerli, discovered by Stan Wood in 1982.
 It is distinguished by an unusual enlarged formation of the dorsal fin, called a "spine-brush complex", of unknown function.
 This is also found in the better known genus Stethacanthus.
-Remains have only been found near Bearsden in Scotland.
+Remains have only been found near Bearsden in Scotland, where a complete fossil was uncovered in 1982.
+It reached 62 cm in length.
 The genus name is derived from the Ancient Greek “akmon” (“anvil”) + “istion” (“sail”) referring to the appearance of its first dorsal fin.

-It reached 62 cm in length.
+Render featuring two male Akmonistion zangerli individuals.